Bachelor's degree: Integrated studies

 The Bachelor of Integrated Studies (BIS) is an interdisciplinary bachelor's degree offered by several universities in the United States and Canada.
 It allows students to design a customized and specific course of study to best suit their educational and professional objectives.
 Generally, this degree is sponsored by two or more departments within the university.
 Schools which confer the BIS degree include the University of Manitoba, Pittsburg State University, University of South Carolina Upstate, Weber State University, Ferris State University, Arizona State University, University of Minnesota, Miami University (Ohio), the University of Virginia, the University of New Brunswick, George Mason University, and Tallinn University of Technology amongst others.

 Journalism

 The Bachelor of Journalism (BAJ or BScJ) degree is a professional degree awarded to students who have studied journalism at a four-year accredited university.
 Not all universities, however, grant this degree.
 In the United States, schools tend to offer the BA or BS with a major in journalism instead.
 The world's oldest school of journalism at the University of Missouri offers a BJ degree, not to be confused with the bachelor's degree in jurisprudence at Oxford University.
 In South Africa, Rhodes University has the oldest school of journalism in Africa and allows students to take a fourth-year specialisation to raise their BA to BAJ status, equivalent to a BA (Hons).

 Landscape architecture

-The Bachelor of Landscape Architecture (BLArch) degree is awarded to students who complete the five- (in some countries four-) year course of study in the field.
+The Bachelor of Landscape Architecture (BLA) degree is awarded to students who complete the five- (in some countries four-) year course of study in the field.